 Need to control the user experience in Wi-Fi?

 No problem.
 There is an Aptilo Service Management Platform™ (SMP) application just for that, the Aptilo SMP 3GPP AAA+, which can be implemented on the same Aptilo SMP platform.
 It handles important functionality to control the user experience with vendor specific attributes e.g. for QoS as well as roaming and authentication with partner Wi-Fi networks.

 A simple decision of whether to admit a user to the Wi-Fi Calling service or not may in practice demand input from several systems.
-The Aptilo SMP Wi-Fi Calling function supports the distributed policy environment that has been built out over the years at many mobile operators.
+The Aptilo SMP Wi-Fi Calling server supports the distributed policy environment that has been built out over the years at many mobile operators.

 What about devices that do not support SIM authentication?
 We believe that mobile operators will need to have Wi-Fi Calling support for all kinds of devices that do not support EAP-SIM/AKA authentication, even Wi-Fi-only devices.
-They can do this by deploying third-party clients in the device utilizing the unique capabilities for non-SIM support that are built-in to the Aptilo SMP Wi-Fi Calling application.
+They can do this by deploying third-party clients in the device utilizing the unique capabilities for non-SIM support that are built-in to the Aptilo SMP Wi-Fi Calling server.